 Whatever your score, whether positive or negative, it has to be taken in context and measured against the company performance over a set time period and benchmarked against other businesses within your sector.
 If you don’t have access to other industry benchmarks you can often find information online.
 The results, when analysed, can lead to strategic decisions on how to create growth and are a useful indicator of how many of your customers are at risk of churn.

 Why should I use Net Promoter Score?

-Many businesses, which actively gather feedback, believe a Net Promoter Score is a key metric needed to grow both revenue and profits.
+Many businesses, which actively gather feedback, enjoy the benefits of Net Promoter Score as a key metric needed to grow both revenue and profits.
 The theory leads to the conclusion that the more loyal customers you have, the higher your revenue will be.
 Many businesses show a positive correlation between profit and the number of ‘Promoters’ they have.

 Net Promoter Score is a simple metric that is clear and easy to understand.
 By seeking feedback, you can identify issues that can then be addressed with the aim to reducing the number of ‘Detractors’ and creating more ‘Promoters’.
 Although the results may not give complex feedback and deep insight, it does, however, provides everything necessary to become a truly customer facing organisation that cares about its external market.